PrefectHQ/prefect/docs/orchestration/concepts/cloud_hooks.md

 ### Pager Duty Cloud Hook

 For a Pager Duty token, you'll need an API Token and an Integration Key.
-You will also need to select a Severity level from the dropdown menu.
+You'll also need to select a Severity level from the dropdown menu.

 The API Token comes from the API Access section of the Configuration menu of the Pager Duty dashboard.